 - a.
 Identify the information found on site plans. - b.
 Identify the information found on floor plans. - c.
 Identify the information found on elevation drawings. - d.
 Identify the information found on sectional views. - e.
 Identify the information found on title blocks. - f.
-Interpret drafting lines. - 2.
-Work with scale drawings. - a.
-Use an architect's scale. - b.
-Use an engineer's scale. - c.
+Interpret drafting lines.

+2. Work with scale drawings.

+- a.
+Use an architect's scale.

+- b.
+Use an engineer's scale.

+- c.
 Use a metric scale.

 - 1. Explain plans and elevations critical to blueprint reading. - a.
 List the various plans. - b.
 Name the principal elevations. - c.
 Draw a basic floor plan. - d.
 Draw the four principal elevations. - 2.
 Determine service entrance locations and heights. - a.
 Determine proper heights to install wall bracket lights and weatherproof GFCI outlets. - b.
 Determine finished grade and exterior structure finish. - 3.
 Locate vertical wall receptacles, switches, and lighting outlets. - a.
 Sketch the location of all receptacles. - b.
 Sketch the location of all lights and switches. - c.
 Sketch the location of all special outlets. - 4.
-Prepare blueprints to meet National Electrical Code ® minimum requirements. - a.
+Prepare blueprints to meet National Electrical Code [®] minimum requirements. - a.
 Locate all receptacles, switches, and lighting outlets in each room. - b.
 Determine the wiring circuits for all light switching. - c.
-Lay out all appliances, multi-wire, individual, and general-purpose branch circuits.
+Lay out all appliances, multi-wire, individual, and general-purpose branch circuits. - 5.
+Describe, Identify and construct schematic diagrams using basic schematic symbols. - a.
+Describe identify and draw IEC and NEMA components.